Debra Durkin (primary)

 Fines on accounts prohibit the borrowing of additional items.
 Restitution can be made to the staff at the circulation desk.

-Students: Replacement charges due for over three months may result in a hold on the student's university account.
+Students: Replacement charges due for over two months may result in a hold on the student's university account.

 Campus patron ID's are used as library cards.
 You must have a an ID to check out materials at the library, to request materials online, and to use the UMFK databases off-campus.
 Students, faculty, and staff may apply for their ID's in the Student Services office during office hours.
 The ID can be picked up at the library within 1-2 days of application.